 *originally the French diocese of the Old Calendar Church of Greece.

 **the British mission of the Syriac Orthodox Church of Antioch.

-In the years since then, the original Western Orthodox vision of the 1930s has begun to be realised, with new parishes and missions having been founded, drawing new Orthodox Christians in France, Belgium, Switzerland, Catalonia, Cameroon, Poland, and now the United Kingdom.
+In the years since then, the original Western Orthodox vision of the 1930s has begun to be realised, with new parishes and missions having been founded, drawing new Orthodox Christians in France, Belgium, Spain, Poland, Brazil, Argentina, the Caribbean, the United States of America, and now the United Kingdom.

-At the prayers of St Radegund of Poitiers, St John the Wonderworker, and St John of Saint-Denis, may this mission continue to thrive.
+At the prayers of St Radegund of Poitiers, St John the Wonderworker, St John of Saint-Denis, and St Irenaeus of Paris, may this mission continue to thrive.

 A little over a year after Bishop Gregory's consecration, on Christmas Day 2007, the French Orthodox Church, the Celtic Orthodox Church, and our own Orthodox Church of the Gauls came together to form the Western Orthodox Communion, with each member church retaining its distinctive identity, but in a communion of faith and love with the others.

 In October 2008, the bishops, as well as a number of the clergy and faithful of the three churches gathered together for the canonisation of Bishop John-Nectarius (Fr Eugraph Kovalevsky), thereafter known and venerated as Saint John of Saint-Denis.

 In 2009, our Orthodox Church of the Gauls entered into communion with the Ukrainian Orthodox Church in America.